Nonverbal communication: Clothing

 Clothing is one of the most common forms of non-verbal communication.
 The study of clothing and other objects as a means of non-verbal communication is known as artifactics or objectics.
 The types of clothing that an individual wears convey nonverbal cues about their personality, background and financial status, and how others will respond to them.
 An individual's clothing style can demonstrate their culture, mood, level of confidence, interests, age, authority, and values/beliefs.
 For instance, Jewish men may wear a yarmulke to outwardly communicate their religious belief.
 Similarly, clothing can communicate what nationality a person or group is; for example, in traditional festivities Scottish men often wear kilts to specify their culture.

 Aside from communicating a person's beliefs and nationality, clothing can be used as a nonverbal cue to attract others.
 Men and women may shower themselves with accessories and high-end fashion to attract partners interested.
 In this case, clothing is a form of self-expression where people can flaunt their power, wealth, sex appeal, or creativity.
 A study of the clothing worn by women attending discothèques, carried out in Vienna, Austria.
 It showed that in certain groups of women (especially women who were without their partners), motivation for sex and levels of sexual hormones were correlated with aspects of their clothing, especially the amount of skin displayed and the presence of sheer clothing.

 The way one chooses to dress tells a lot about one's personality.
 The University of North Carolina studied how undergraduate women chose to dress and their personality types.
 The study showed that women dressed "primarily for comfort and practicality were more self-controlled, dependable, and socially well adjusted."
-Women who didn't like to stand out in a crowd typically had more conservative and traditional views and beliefs.
+Women who did not like to stand out in a crowd typically had more conservative and traditional views and beliefs.
 Clothing, although non-verbal, tells people what the individual's personality is.
 The way a person dresses is typically rooted in deeper internal motivations such as emotions, experiences, and culture.
 Clothing expresses who they are or who they want to be that day.
 It shows other people who they want to be associated with and where they fit in.
 Clothing can start relationships because they clue other people into the wearer.

 When it comes to the clothing that they wear, nonverbal communication with gangs is very common.
-Gang members typically wear 2-3 colors to signify that they are representing a particular neighborhood.
+Gang members typically wear 2–3 colors to signify that they are representing a particular neighborhood.
 Baseball caps and hats with specific gang names and initials, worn backwards, tilted, in certain colors, etc. bandanas worn around the head, shoulders, arms, or legs.
 Gang members frequently dress in hip-hop-inspired fashions, such as oversized pants worn below the waist (also known as "sagging").
 Colored belts, colored shoes, and colored bandanas are all utilized as identifiers.
 Group colors and clothing are commonly used to represent affiliation.